microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <i>Notes:

 You must delete the old version before the class.
 It is updated quite frequently during the preview phase.

+Be sure that you use the requirements.txt from https://private-repo.microsoft.com/python/ to get the matching version of mssqlctl set in the `DOCKER_IMAGE_TAG` variable in the [python deploymet script](https://raw.githubusercontent.com/Microsoft/sql-server-samples/master/samples/features/sql-big-data-cluster/deployment/aks/deploy-sql-big-data-aks.py).

 You may need to run these steps in CMD rather than PowerShell.